stephenrdoyle/cercopithifilaria_johnstoni/03_code/cercopithifilaria_johnstoni_post-review.workbook.md

-# Post Peer Review updates
+# Cercopithifilaria johnstoni genome project: Post Peer Review updates

+Copyright (c) 2021, Stephen R Doyle
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.

+## Authors:
+- Stephen Doyle (Wellcome Sanger Institute, ex LTU)

 ## Reviewer 1: Q1
 - 1. It would be helpful to know the phylogenetic placement of C. johnstoni in the filarial nematodes from this paper.
 Perhaps Table 1 could include the phylogenetic relationships.